BenjaminPisaris/happymedium/README.md

 # Happy Medium
 A web app that scrapes articles from Medium.com and allows users to leave comments on articles.
+Deployed on Heroku and uses MongoDB.